httpoxy/httpoxy-org/index.md

 ### HTTPS

 And, of course, another defense-in-depth strategy that works is to use HTTPS for internal requests, not just for securing your site's connections to the outside world.
-Those aren't affected by `HTTP_PROXY`.
+HTTPS requests aren't affected by `HTTP_PROXY`.